-We have not seen, nor have regulators identified, evidence that legacy lead-sheathed telecom cables are a leading cause of lead exposure or the cause of a public health issue.
-And safe work practices within the telecommunications industry have proven effective in reducing potential lead exposures to workers.
+Our industry remains committed to prioritizing worker and community safety.
+We have not seen, nor have regulators identified, evidence that lead-sheathed telecom cables are a leading cause of lead exposure or the cause of a public health issue.
+And recent federal, state, and industry lead testing has reinforced this point.
+Safe work practices within the telecommunications industry have also proven effective in reducing potential lead exposures to workers.

-Risks associated with legacy lead-sheathed telecom cables are mitigated by the nature of the material, their location, coatings on them, conduits surrounding them and other factors.
-Telecom cables are generally in locations that minimize the potential for public contact.
+Lead-sheathed telecom cables make up a small portion of the U.S. telecommunications infrastructure network.
+Risks associated with lead-sheathed telecom cables are also limited by the nature of the material, their location, coatings on them, conduits surrounding them and other factors.

 The industry is subject to local, state, and federal environmental and health and safety laws and regulations.

-Yes.
-Legacy lead-sheathed telecom cables make up a small portion of the U.S. telecommunications infrastructure network.
-Telecom cables are generally in locations that minimize the potential for public contact.
+Lead-sheathed telecom cables make up a small portion of the U.S. telecommunications infrastructure network.

 Regulators have been focused for decades on the primary and largest sources of lead in the environment like lead in motor fuels, industrial activities, lead dust from historic lead paint, lead in drinking water from historic distribution piping, and lead in household products, such as toys or jewelry.
 These efforts have been highly effective, bringing national population lead levels in human blood samples down nearly 95% from the levels in the 1970s across all age groups, according to the CDC.